-Spends his time between the administration of the Takiwasi Center, the care of the resident patients of the Center with psychotherapeutic methods and with resources of the traditional Amazonian medicine.
-He has been professor of the Drug Dependency course at the Taculty of psychology, Cesar Vallejo University (Tarapoto), where he dictates the subject Drug Dependency.
+He spends his time between the administration of the Takiwasi Center and the care of the resident patients of the Center with psychotherapeutic methods and with resources of the traditional Amazonian medicine.
+He has been professor of the Drug Dependency course at the Taculty of psychology, Cesar Vallejo University (Tarapoto).
 He represents Takiwasi in the Latin American Federation of Therapeutic Communities.
-He regularly performs lectures at universities and at national and international events, about Amazonian traditional medicine and drug addiction treatment.
+He regularly presents lectures at universities and at national and international events, about Amazonian traditional medicine and drug addiction treatment.

 Medical Doctor - University Cayetano Heredia (Lima).
 Post-graduate studies in Epidemiology (Ricardo Palma University), in Health Services Management (Ricardo Palma University) and Natural and Alternative Medicine (Fide Institute).
 Master’s Degree in Public Health, Epidemiology mention (Universidad Nacional de San Martín, Tarapoto).